Charles Seale-Hayne

 Charles Hayne Seale Hayne PC (22 October 1833 – 22 November 1903) of Fuge House in the parish of Blackawton and of Kingswear Castle, Dartmouth harbour, both in Devon, was a British businessman and Liberal politician, serving as Member of Parliament for Ashburton in Devon, from 1885 until his death in 1903.
-He served as Paymaster-General between 1892 and 1895 in the Liberal administrations of William Gladstone and the Earl of Rosebery.
+He served as Paymaster General between 1892 and 1895 in the Liberal administrations of William Gladstone and the Earl of Rosebery.

+Early life and education

+Seale Hayne was born in Brighton, Sussex, in 1833, the only child of Charles Hayne (1809-1842), and Louisa (née Jennings) (1812-1879).
+His paternal grandfather was Sir John Henry Seale, who served as MP for Dartmouth from 1832 to 1844.
+He was educated at Eton.

 Political career

 Called to the bar in 1857, Seale Hayne was Liberal Member of Parliament for Ashburton, Devon, from 1885 until his death in 1903.
-He served under Gladstone and later the Earl of Rosebery as Paymaster-General from 1892 to 1895 and was appointed a Privy Counsellor in 1892.
+He served under Gladstone and later the Earl of Rosebery as Paymaster General from 1892 to 1895 and was appointed a Privy Counsellor in 1892.
 Apart from his political career he was also the first Chairman of the Dartmouth and Torbay Railway, and Lieutenant-Colonel of the 3rd Battalion (2nd Devon Militia), Devonshire Regiment, becoming its Honorary Colonel when he retired from the command in 1894.

 Personal life

-Seale Hayne died in November 1903, aged 70, in Mayfair, London, and was buried in Kensal Green Cemetery.
+Seale Hayne died suddenly in November 1903, aged 70, in Mayfair, London, and was buried in Kensal Green Cemetery.
 In his will he endowed a farming and food science college near Newton Abbot.
 Seale-Hayne College opened in 1919, later becoming part of the University of Plymouth.
 The University's Charles Seale-Hayne Library is named in his honour.